danapixels/iamafk/README.md

 [7 days of user activity diary](https://digi.dana.nyc/blog/cursor-diary)

----
+## thank you .

-Thank you Mshj, Rox, Tim.
+thank you Mshj, Rox, Tim.

-Coded with Cursor, ChatGPT, and Claude.
+coded with Cursor, ChatGPT, and Claude .

 **I do not support AI taking roles of developers, programmers, or engineerings.
 This is a passion project which I would not have been able to do otherwise without these tools.
 I would also not have been able to do this without my friends who reviewed my code and gave me advice.**